As part of a modern social media marketing strategy, influencers play an integral role.

 All you have to do to find these is to Google it or do an Instagram search.

-Before you actually connect with them, you should take a good look at their content and what they do to ensure that they are good for your brand.
+Before you actually connect with them, you should take a good look at their content and what they do to ensure that they are suitable for your brand.

 So you have decided upon the correct influencer for you because they have a big following and they appear to be relevant to your audience.